How To

 Ways On How To Get Vinegar Smell Out Of Car

 You can do some things to get the smell out of your car.
 You can try to clean it up.
-If you spill something on the floor mats, you can wipe it up and then clean the floor mats.
+If you spill something on the floor mats, you can wipe them up and then clean them.

 Use our list to see if you can locate the source of the odor.
-Get rid of it once you’ve discovered it.
+Could you get rid of it once you’ve discovered it?
 Use something to kill mold or mildew.

 Using a Baking Soda

-To completely eliminate the odor, leave a few boxes of baking soda inside the car.
+Leave a few boxes of baking soda inside the car to eliminate the odor.
 Open them and place them in various locations.
 Typically, one can be placed in front and one in the back.
 Remember to keep one in the trunk as well.

-It takes time to eliminate the smell completely.
-It may take a few days to a few weeks to get rid of it.
+It takes time to eliminate the smell.
+Getting rid of it may take a few days to a few weeks.

 Drying it Out

-If you can’t get rid of the odor with baking soda, you may need to try to dry it out.
-You can do this by using a hairdryer or by opening all of the windows.
+If you can’t get rid of the odor with baking soda, try to dry it out.
+You can do this by using a hairdryer or opening all the windows.
 It will allow the air to circulate and remove the odor.
-Keep an eye on the weather and ensure that the windows aren’t closed.
+Keep an eye on the weather and ensure the windows aren’t closed.

 Using Air Freshener